 Next, you’ll need to do some qualitative analysis to determine whether the company is really worthwhile.
 Look at the following factors when performing your qualitative analysis.

 - Competitor Analysis: How are competitors doing in the chosen stock’s current industry?
-Competitors doing well could show signs that your prospective investment company could bloom in the current market.
+Competitors doing well could show signs that your prospective investment company could bloom or face challenges in the current market.
 At the same time, the reverse is true if competitors are also struggling.
-Moreover, competition is also a clear sign that your company will need to differentiate its product or service to win over market share.
+Moreover, competition is also a clear sign that your company will need to offer consumers a compelling product to drive growth and improve the bottom line.

 - Competitive Advantages: See whether a given company has some competitive advantages, such as faster streaming, better infrastructure, a more efficient pricing model, and more.